-Locavore Lit LA is an online literary journal, curriculum resource and classroom presenter designed to spark a love of reading and writing among underserved public school students of Los Angeles.
+Locavore Lit is an online literary journal, curriculum resource and classroom presenter designed to spark a love of reading and writing among underserved public school students of Pasadena and Los Angeles.
 It brings forward contemporary stories that are relatable to all ages, depicting a variety of life experiences in our local communities.
-Through our program, young people are directly connected to an open source text filled with a variety of works that include fiction, nonfiction, essays, articles, short stories, poetry, memoirs and original illustrations from LA’s rich literary and artistic communities.
+Through our program, young people are directly connected to an open source text filled with a variety of works that include fiction, nonfiction, essays, articles, short stories, poetry, memoirs and original illustrations from Pasadena and the great Los Angeles area’s rich literary and artistic communities.

 “We believe relevant contemporary writing and artworks will inspire young people who may better see themselves and their communities represented in their own reading.
 Inspiring an investment in reading and writing will lay a foundation for their life-long learning and personal achievements.”